Edoardo Rovida

 Edoardo Rovida (born 26 August 1927) is an Italian prelate of the Catholic Church who worked in the diplomatic service of the Holy See from 1953 to 2002.

 Biography

 Edoardo Rovida was born on 26 August 1927 in Alessandria, Italy, and was ordained a priest on 29 June 1950.

+Diplomatic career

 He completed the course of studies at the Pontifical Ecclesiastical Academy in 1953.

 He became known as a beneficiary of the patronage of Giovanni Benelli, who as Substitute of the Secretariat of State dominated the department from 1967 to 1977.
 His early assignments in the diplomatic service of the Holy See included a stint in Cuba during the early years of the Cuban Revolution.

 On 31 July 1971, Pope Paul VI appointed him Titular Archbishop of Tauromenium and Apostolic Nuncio to Panama.
 He received his episcopal consecration on 10 October from Cardinal Jean-Marie Villot, the Secretary of State.